 |Start with Keywords:||United States, rationing, ration books, World War Two,|

-Boolean Operators (AND, OR, NOT) tell the database how you want your keywords to be connected in the search.
+Boolean Operators (AND, OR, NOT) tell the database how keywords should be connected in the search.

 Use them to narrow (AND), broaden (OR), or exclude (NOT) keywords in your results.